Wait — before you pay

 How long do I have to appeal a parking ticket in Portland?

-You have 21 days from the date the ticket was issued to file an appeal with Portland Bureau of Transportation (PBOT).
+You have 30 days from the date the ticket was issued to file an appeal with City of Portland Parking Division.

 Can I appeal a parking ticket online in Portland?

 Yes.
-Portland accepts online appeals through Portland Bureau of Transportation (PBOT).
-Visit https://www.portland.gov/transportation/parking/citations to file.
+Portland accepts online appeals through City of Portland Parking Division.
+Visit https://www.portlandmaine.gov/401/Ticket-Fees-Violations to file.

-How much is a parking ticket in Portland?
+What is the average parking ticket fine in Portland?

-Unpaid tickets in Portland typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
-Your appeal deadline is 21 days.
+Unpaid tickets in Portland typically result in late fees, potential booting or towing, and may be sent to collections.
+Your appeal deadline is 30 days — if you miss it, you lose the right to contest.

 - Appeal method: